UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 +++

-## $K$-nearest neighbors with `scikit-learn`
+## K-nearest neighbors with `scikit-learn`

 ```{index} scikit-learn
 ```

-Coding the $K$-nearest neighbors algorithm in Python ourselves can get complicated, especially if we want to handle multiple classes, more than two variables, or predict the class for multiple new observations.
-Thankfully, in Python, the $K$-nearest neighbors algorithm is implemented in [the `scikit-learn` Python package](https://scikit-learn.org/stable/index.html) {cite:p}`sklearn_api` along with many [other models](https://scikit-learn.org/stable/user_guide.html) that you will encounter in this and future chapters of the book.
+Coding the K-nearest neighbors algorithm in Python ourselves can get complicated, especially if we want to handle multiple classes, more than two variables, or predict the class for multiple new observations.
+Thankfully, in Python, the K-nearest neighbors algorithm is implemented in [the `scikit-learn` Python package](https://scikit-learn.org/stable/index.html) {cite:p}`sklearn_api` along with many [other models](https://scikit-learn.org/stable/user_guide.html) that you will encounter in this and future chapters of the book.
 Using the functions in the `scikit-learn` package (named `sklearn` in Python) will help keep our code simple, readable and accurate; the less we have to code ourselves, the fewer mistakes we will likely make.
-Before getting started with $K$-nearest neighbors, we need to tell the `sklearn` package that we prefer using `pandas` data frames over regular arrays via the `set_config` function.
+Before getting started with K-nearest neighbors, we need to tell the `sklearn` package that we prefer using `pandas` data frames over regular arrays via the `set_config` function.
 ```{note}
 You will notice a new way of importing functions in the code below: `from ... import ...`.
 This lets us